isomerpages/govtech-stp/_start-here/Travelling to Singapore.md

 <i style="font-size:14px; line-height:1.5;"><sup>4</sup>Including the Canary Islands</i><br>
 <i style="font-size:14px; line-height:1.5;"><sup>5</sup>Includes the Crown Dependencies (Guernsey, Isle of Man, and Jersey), and all British Overseas Territories</i><br>
 <i style="font-size:14px; line-height:1.5;"><sup>6</sup>Includes the US territories of American Samoa, Northern Marina Islands, Guam, Puerto Rico, and US Virgin Islands</i>

-Fully vaccinated SC/PRs and any accompanying unvaccinated child(ren) below 12 years old returning to Singapore via the Causeway and Second Link from Malaysia may also return via the Vaccinated Travel Lane (Land) to enjoy quarantine-free measures on arrival. <a href="/vtl-land/overview" target="_blank">Click here for more information on the Vaccinated Travel Lane (Land)</a>.

 ---